opf-postman/sap-commerce-cloud-open-payment-framework-integration/README.md

 **service**: The service name of open payment framework service, e.g. should always be ``opf`` for production customers.

-**integrationId**: The ID of payment integration you created in open payment framework workbench.
+**accountGroupId**: The ID of payment integration you created in open payment framework workbench.

-**configurationId**: The ID of configuration you created under the payment integration.
+**accountId**: The ID of configuration you created under the payment integration.

 ## Description
 This repository provides sample pre-built integrations to payment gateways and methods in the form of Postman Collections, which can be imported into your SAP Commerce Cloud, open payment framework tenant.